Old Town is San Diego’s vibrant, historic center.

 Old Town Events

-You may want to plan your visit to Old Town around some of their regular events.
+You may want to plan your visit to Old Town around some of their special events.
 You may also want to avoid them if you don’t like crowds or want to make parking easier.

-Each November, Old Town hosts the largest Dia de los Muertos celebration in San Diego, complete with a candlelight procession, parade, live entertainment, and art demonstrations.
+- Dia de Los Muertos: Each November, Old Town hosts the largest Dia de los Muertos celebration in San Diego, complete with a candlelight procession, parade, live entertainment, and art demonstrations.

-Old Town hosts the largest artisan market in San Diego, offering visitors and locals access to handicrafts and handmade gifts.
+- Old Town Harney Street Market: Old Town hosts the largest artisan market in San Diego, offering visitors and locals access to handicrafts and handmade gifts.
+The market is held 10am-4pm every Saturday and Sunday.

 Where to Stay in Old Town

-A Guide to San Diego's OLD TOWN
+- A Guide to San Diego’s Polish Food Scene

 Want to see more?